 Generation time is the time when the packet is created.

-The onboard time, as telemetred to the ground segment, shall not wraparound during the mission lifetime.
+The onboard time, as telemetered to the ground segment, shall not wraparound during the mission lifetime.

-No onboard counter telemetred to ground segment shall wrap around within the agreed ground segment nonavailability period.
+No onboard counter telemetered to ground segment shall wrap around within the agreed ground segment nonavailability period.

-The capability shall be provided to establish on the ground the time at which parameters of operational significance have actually been sampled onboard to an accuracy of <PARAM_ABS_SAMPL_TIME>.
+It shall be possible to establish the original on-board sampling time of any spacecraft status telemetry parameter appearing in the telemetry source packets.

 The capability shall be provided to determine the relative sampling time of any two parameters to an accuracy of <PARAM_REL_SAMPL_TIME>.